Opentrons/opentrons/api/docs/v2/new_modules.rst

 Using Multiple Modules of the Same Type
 ***************************************

 You can use multiple modules of the same type within a single protocol.
-The exception is the Thermocycler Module, which has only one :ref:`supported deck location <thermocycler-location>` due to its size.
+The exception is the Thermocycler Module, which has only one :ref:`supported deck location <thermocycler-location>` because of its size.
 Running protocols with multiple modules of the same type requires version 4.3 or newer of the Opentrons App and robot server.

-To send commands to the correct module on the deck, you need to load them in a protocol according to their USB port number.
-Whenever you call :py:meth:`.load_module` for a particular module type, the robot initializes the matching module attached to the lowest-numbered USB port first, before the same module type in a higher numbered port.
-Also, deck slot coordinates do not determine which module gets used first, second, third, etc. For example, a Temperature Module in slot C1 that's connected to USB port 1 will get called before a temperature module in slot D3 that's connected to USB port 6.
+To send commands to the correct module on the deck, you need to load the modules in your protocol according to their USB port number.
+And, the lowest USB port number always loads a module before a higher port number.
+For example, say you're using two Temperature Modules and they're configured like this:

+- ``temp_module_1``: Deck slot C1, USB port 6
+- ``temp_module_2``: Deck slot D3, USB port 2

+.. add comparison with module 2

+Now, when your protocol calls :py:meth:`.load_module`, the robot initializes ``temp_module_2`` first because it's connected to USB port 2, a lower USB port number than ``temp_module_1`` on port 6.
 This functionality applies to the Flex and OT-2.

 ..
 I thought tabs might work here given the robot-specific images.
 ..
 Using the full, formal protocol works well here.